OpenHD/Documentation/general/faq.md

 * AliExpress
 * TaoBao \(chinese marketplace\)

-Raspberry Pi are the easiest to find, and you can use any model, but there is no reason to use the old original Raspberry Pi and it is unlikely to work very well.
+Currently it's not that easy to buy all the hardware you need, just because of the Global Chip Shortage.
+Try to use https://rpilocator.com/ or buy used Hardware

+Keep in mind that OpenHD2.2 dropped support for Pi-Zero, Pi1, Pi2 (lower than 1.2)

 #### Is OpenHD legal to use?

 OpenHD uses normal WiFi hardware, which is perfectly legal to buy and use.

-However, some frequencies such as the 2.3Ghz range, and high power settings, might not be legal in your location.

-OpenHD can be disruptive to nearby WiFi networks due to the continuous broadcast, and some of the things that can be changed in the OpenHD settings file can make this worse.
+OpenHD can be disruptive to nearby WiFi networks due to the continuous broadcast, OpenHD starts with 25mw, which is allowed in every part of the world.
+But it can be set up to use power levels and frequencies, which might not be legal in your location.

 You are responsible for your use of the system, but please ask us for advice if you are concerned about a particular setting or use case.